MaevaVinet/book_notes/README.md

-# book_summaries
+# book_note
-Key ideas from books I have read.
+Notes of key ideas from books I have read.